Monmouth Wyedean Catenians

 How to contact us

-If you live in Monmouthshire or the Forest of Dean and you wish to enquire about our activities, membership, transfer or about joint membership, or if as a Catenian you wish to visit us as we hope you will, our Secretary's and our Dining Secretary's contact details are given on the Province 12 Website.
+If you live in Monmouthshire or the Forest of Dean and you wish to enquire about our activities, membership, transfer-in or ask about joint membership, please contact Head Office in the first instance for our current Secretary's contact details, or if as a Catenian you wish to visit us as we hope you will, our Secretary's and our Dining Secretary's contact details are published on the Association and Province 12 Websites.

 Thank you.